skanderHarrabi/laravel-react-basic-auth-pasport/readme.md

 ## Clone the project to a location you choose then cd to the project and run these commands:

-1. .env.example and change his name to .env,
-Then edit your .env file with DB credentials and other settings.
+1. Copy the .env.example and change his name to .env, Then edit your .env file with DB credentials and other settings.

 2. Run composer install command